-Unfortunately, years of efforts to thwart and undermine the law also made the rollout more difficult than it should have been.
-Since it was passed, House Republicans have spent much of their time trying to obstruct, defund, and repeal the law.
-Frank Guinta and his 112th Congress succeeded in cutting billions from its implementation, making a tough job even more difficult.
-Americans are still waiting to see their elusive alternative “healthcare plan.”
+Unfortunately, years of efforts to thwart and undermine the law (including over 60 votes for repeal) also made the rollout more difficult than it should have been.
+Since it was passed, House Republicans have spent much of their time trying to obstruct, defund, and repeal the law, making a tough job even more difficult.
+Americans are still waiting to see Republicans’ elusive alternative “health care plan.”

-I will continue to fix and improve the new law.
-We can’t go back to the old system, because insurers shouldn’t be allowed to write all the rules and leave so many behind.
+Although much needs to be done to fix the health care law, we can’t go back to the old system, because insurers must not be allowed to write all the rules and leave so many millions behind.